Search

-Are You Goal Setting… or Still Dreaming?
+Are You Setting Goals … or Still Dreaming?

 We all have dreams.
 We all carry movies in our minds about how life could be for us in a better world.
 Sally dreams of a big house with a built-in pool.
 Harry dreams of an eight-car garage filled with vintage Porsches.
 Jill fantasizes about painting pictures at the seashore.
 Jack wants that corner office with the view.